charisma-lab/burger_turtlebot/Booting up the Burger Bot.md

 - **the Burger** - the physical robot, a Burger model of the TurtleBot3 series.
 - **the Computer** - the main computer which will remotely be controlling the robot, also known as the Remote PC

+Additionally, the **Trouble Shooting, Mini Guides, and More** section below can be used to help resolve some issues we have run into as well as how to develop new packages and other starter concerns.

-*Disclaimer: While this tutorial may work with other TurtleBot3 robots, we do not guarantee this as this guide was written specifically for the Burger model robot.
-This tutorial will be using Ubuntu and ROS Kinetic and was writtin in 2021.*
+*Disclaimer: While this tutorial may work with other TurtleBot3 robots, we do not guarantee this as this guide was written specifically for the TurtleBot3 Burger model of robot.
+This tutorial will be using Ubuntu/Linux, ROS Kinetic, GitHub, Python2.7, and VSCode and was writtin in 2021.*

 ## The General Process